Interest free credit mattresses & beds exposed – why 0% credit isn’t free

 Say the mattress is advertised as part of a ‘Bank Holiday Bonkers Deal’ at £1,000 (IFC) – reduced 50% from the original £2,000 RRP.
 An unbelievable bargain, right?

 In truth, the original £2,000 RRP is not a realistic target; it’s an intentionally hyperinflated price.
 Retail stores can list a product at this price for as little as one week in their quietest outlet before slashing the price in half across all of their stores.
 The £1,000 reduction is, in fact, the realistic price they expect to sell the product at.

 Typically, the retailer makes up to 70% markup – and so would usually expect to sell the mattress for around £600-£800 to cover the cost of production and all of their additional overheads.
 Typically the retail cost of producing the Super-Dreamy 1000 pocket sprung mattress is around £246.

-Choosing the interest free credit option
+Choosing the interest-free credit option when buying a mattress

-Now let’s say a customer chooses to buy the mattress using interest free credit, and agrees a deal with the finance company to pay £1,000 over the course of three years…
+Now let’s say a customer chooses to buy the mattress using interest-free credit and agrees a deal with the finance company to pay £1,000 over the course of three years.

 Of that £1,000, the finance company pays the retailer £820 and takes £180 (15-20%) as their charge for the credit.
-This £180 is effectively the hidden cost of credit interest, and the finance company’s minimum profit.
+This £180 is effectively the hidden cost of credit interest and the finance company’s minimum profit.